prudent-rs/prudent/README.md

 inactive `if false {...}` branch for verification, and once in the following active `else {...}` branch.

-That is OK with macros by example (defined with `macro_rules!`), and OK with any well-behaving procedural macros.
+That IS OK with macros by example (defined with `macro_rules!`), and OK with any well-behaving procedural macros.
 However, if you pass in an expression that invokes a procedural macro that has side effects or state, it's your problem.
 Such a macro contradicts Rust guidelines.